mech-lang/notebook/README.md

 # Mech Notebook

 A graphical interface for Mech using a notebook metaphor.
-Mech notebok presents the world as a grid of cells, into which you can log data, write queries over that data, collect and write notes, draw interfaces, and present charts.
+Mech notebook presents the world as a grid of cells, into which you can log data, write queries over that data, collect and write notes, draw interfaces, and design visualizations.

+## License

+Apache 2.0